JuliaLang/www.julialang.org/blog/2021/08/DEQ.md

 Tada, we now have a valid machine-learned model for solving the regression problem where the predictions are given by steady states of an ODE solver, where the ODE is defined by a neural network!
+GPU compatible?
+Check.
+Fast adjoints?
+Check.
+Did you do any work?
+Ehh, not really.
+Composability did that work for us.

 Before proceeding to a more realistic usecase, we want to visualize the trajectory followed by the neural network.
 We will evaluate our model till a maximum depth of `100`